bmedicke/quantum_cryptography/readme.md

 Alternatively, Eve can retransmit a photon, but **Bob can detect this by sacrifing some Bits of the key and publicly sending them back to Alice!**

-_This is where the quantum nature of the transmission channel kicks in:_
+_This is where the quantum nature of the transmission medium kicks in:_

 * Eve does not know the correct orientation (vertical or diagonal) and thus has to guess
   * if Eve guesses right she has no problem
     * the orientations match up and Bob will get the correct value
   * if Eve guesses wrong there is a 50% chance that Bob will receive the wrong value
-    * if Bob randomly chooses this Bit to sacrifice (and send back to Alice) she has a problem indeed
+    * if Bob randomly chooses this Bit to sacrifice (and send it back to Alice) she has a problem indeed
-* **Alice sees that Bob sent back a wrong value, even though he chose the right orientation!**
+* **Alice sees that Bob sent back a wrong value despite the right orientation!
+The key cannot be trusted!**
-  * this will happen in about 25% of the cases
+  * any one Bit being wrong when eavesdropped will happen in about 25% of the cases
-    * 50% chance that Eve chooses the wrong set and 50% chance of that for a wrong value
+    * 50% chance that Eve chooses the wrong orientation set and 50% chance of that for a wrong value

 This entire scheme is based on the fact that you can not find out the basis of polarization of a single photon.